amdecker/anki-minerva/README.md

 - Otherwise there's probably no need to change any settings

 ## Editing these shared decks & integration with git
-0. Ask @amdecker or subit pull request
+0. Ask @amdecker or submit pull request
 1. Open a terminal on your computer.
 Make sure Anki is closed.
 2. Install [ki](https://langfield.github.io/ki/), which is a tool that integrates Anki with git.
 Follow the instructions for setting up ki up to and including the step ["Running the clone command"](https://langfield.github.io/ki/#running-the-clone-command).
 This will move your Anki decks into a local git repository in a format that ki can work with.
 3. Navigate inside the ki repo: `cd collections`.
 Then run `git submodule add https://github.com/amdecker/anki-minerva.git` to get the shared decks.